costasiella/costasiella_docs/source/developer/setup_development_environment.rst

 The Django development server runs on port 8000 in case you'd like to access it directly.

+**Apply any database updates that might be available**

+Open a browser and go to http://localhost:3000/d/update

 Create a user and log in
 -------------------------

 Open a webbrowser (tab) and go to <your domain>/d/admin.
 Log in using the initial superuser credentials created earlier.

-*Create an admin group & assign group permissions*

-Under the AUTHENTICATION AND AUTHORIZATION SECTION click “Add” next to Groups.
-Give the group a recognizable name (eg. Admins) and click “Choose all” below the available permissions list.
-Click save

 *Create user account*

 Click “add” next to accounts under the COSTASIELLA section.
 Add a new account and enter the user’s names and an email address in the edit screen after saving.
-Add the account to the group just created and click save.
+Add the account to the Admins group and click save.

 *Create email address for account*